Ramadhan Sananta: Persis Solo

 On 8 June 2023, Sananta signed a two-years contract with Persis Solo.
 Sananta made his club debut on 17 June 2023 in a pre-season friendly against K League 1 club Jeonbuk Hyundai Motors, also scored his first goal for the club, opening the scoring in a 1–2 lose.
 And scoring again in another friendly match against Persebaya Surabaya a week later.

 Sananta made his league debut on 1 July 2023 and scored his first league goal in a 2–3 loss over Persebaya.

 DPMM

 On 19 May 2025, DPMM of Brunei announced the signing of Sananta for the 2025–26 Malaysia Super League season, occupying their allocated ASEAN slot.
 On 10 August 2025, Sananta made his debut and scored his first Malaysia Super League goal, in a 2–2 draw against PDRM.
+On 9 May 2026, Sananta was red-carded for a high boot in the 0–1 loss against Sabah, bringing his season with the Bruneian club to an end with four goals in 27 matches.
+On 13 May, DPMM announced his release from the club.

+Persebaya Surabaya

+On 17 June 2026, Sananta officially completed a transfer to Super League club Persebaya Surabaya in the 2026–27 season.
+He made his league debut for the Bajul Ijo on 5 September 2026, coming on as a substituted in a 1–1 draw against Bhayangkara Presisi.

 International career

 Youth team

 In April 2023, Sananta was called up to the Indonesia U22 for the training centre in preparation for 2023 SEA Games.
 Sananta made his international U22 debut on 14 April 2023 in a friendly match against Lebanon U22 at Gelora Bung Karno Stadium, Jakarta.
 On 4 May 2023, Sananta scored his first international goal for Indonesia U22, scoring a brace in a 5–0 win against Myanmar U22 in the 2023 Southeast Asian Games group stage.
 He continued his good form with the opening goal, scoring a header in a 3–0 victory over Timor-Leste U22 three days later, sending Indonesia to the semi-final match.
 On 16 May 2023, Sananta scored another brace in a final match against Thailand U22, in a 5–2 victory after extra time, and also winning the gold medal after a long wait of 32 years in the Southeast Asian Games.
 With a total of 5 goals, he became the top scorer along with his team-mate Fajar Fathur Rahman and Vietnamese player Nguyễn Văn Tùng.